karyeet/Tangerine/README.md

 Todo:
 - seek
+- Tests
+- Improve readme

 ## Setup:

-You'll need Node v20 or greater and NPM and a Lavalink node with the Lavasrc plugin installed.
+You'll need Node v20 or greaterm, NPM, and a Lavalink node with the Lavasrc plugin and installed and setup.

 1. Clone or download the source: